describo/profiles/profile-docs/profile-structure.md

 then disable the context editor and emit crates with this context in it.

 See [All about contexts](./contexts.md) for more information.

+# Localisation

+The localisation sections allows you to translate classes (e.g. Author) and primitives (e.g. Text, Date etc) into your own language.

+See [All about localisation](./localisation.md) for more information.

 ## Resolve